 For those GMC-ers who like to know how I made them I will try to explain here but I can tell you that I had to count and count over and over again and did not understand it at all until I actual did it.

-Re-used the curtain tape (did not want to go to the store again…)
+Re-used the old curtain tape (did not want to go to the store again and it was already perfectly pleaded…)

 Here are some of the better examples of GMC-ers I found online.